otfried/ipe-tools/matplotlib/README.md

 matplotlib backend
 ==================

-This is an Ipe backend for the Matplotlib plotting library for Python ([matplotlib.org](http://matplotlib.org/)), written by Soyeon Baek and Otfried Cheong.
+This is an Ipe backend for the [Matplotlib plotting library](http://matplotlib.org/) for Python, written by Soyeon Baek and Otfried Cheong.

 You can create Ipe files directly from Matplotlib.